Kiriki-liszt/JS_Inflator/README.md

 VSTSDK 3.7.7 used
 VSTGUI 4.12 used

-Built in VST3, but compatible to VST2, too.
+Built as VST3, but compatible to VST2, too.

 v1.0.0: intial try.
 v1.1.0: VuPPM meter change(mono -> stereo, continuous to discrete), but not complete!